Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Antenna Selection with Reconfigurable Polarization

 is the polarization determinant matrix of $\emph{off-diagonal}$ components.
-The algorithm to maximize the diagonal components of the matrix is described by (\ref{eq:Opt_Rx_Pol_angle}).
-As will be described in Section \ref{sec:Bound}, the algorithm described in Section \ref{sec:Joint_Pol_Pre-Post_Coding} maximizes the lower bound of $\widetilde{\sigma}_{k, \mathrm{max}}^{~2}$, which significantly improve the achievable effective SNR in (\ref{eq:SNRWOHeff}).
-We propose two schemes of PR-HS/MRT to efficiently achieve polarization reconfigurable antenna selection.
-One of the primary contributions of this paper is enhancing the effective SNR performance based on two proposed schemes in this section.
+The algorithm to maximize the diagonal components of the matrix is described in (\ref{eq:Opt_Rx_Pol_vector}) -- (\ref{eq:Opt_Rx_Pol_angle}).
+The algorithm described in Section \ref{sec:Joint_Pol_Pre-Post_Coding} maximizes the sum of squared singular values of $\widetilde{H}_k^{\rm eff}$ presented in (\ref{eq:Sum_squared_SV_Lt}), which significantly improves the channel capacity.